MaximeB5/Blackjack/README.md

   - TESTS :

-			-	Implement and launch unit tests, to do and to continue at : gameboard
+			-	Implement and launch unit tests, to do and to continue at : GameBoard